 Big Data in the stationary trade

 Many dealers already analyse structured and unstructured data generated by business software across the various distribution channels.
 The primary use of these insights is to optimise online sales.
 But AI analysis can do more!
+The MetaTrader 4 is where one can go to be able to trade easily.
 It provides traders with important information on how customers rate the merchandise in the store, and even allows them to personalise the store’s shopping experience.
 According to John Morell, this means data generated by the POS system and sensors is used in the business

 • to test and quantify the impact of different marketing and promotion tactics on customer behaviour and on sales

 • to use the buying and surfing history to get to know customers better and to address them individually

 • to observe their behaviour at point-of-sale and to encourage them – irrespectively of the channel – to make their purchase so promptly that the revenue remains in the own business.

 The interaction accounts for a much larger share of customer activity the actual transaction.
 It is therefore all the more important to realise the value of various interactions, for example in the social networks which hold a great store of knowledge about the customer and provide deep insights!
 Beyond their individual needs, a common factor of today’s digitally native customers is to expect consistent information and a seamless shopping experience across channels.
 They take it for granted to be addressed as individuals along with their history, their preferences and interests.
 Customer experience is becoming the decisive success factor for sales and customer loyalty.